The Flawed RFP: A Time Sink in the Digital Age

 Deliverable: Interview and Demo Scores

-Contact vendor customer references.
-Gather their perspectives on vendor performance and solution capabilities.
+Connect with vendor customer references to gain insights into vendor performance and solution capabilities.

 Deliverable: Reference Call Notes